sourcegraph/about/content/blogposts/2024/cody-vscode-1-28-0-release.md

 Building software is complex, and a good AI coding assistant needs to fit seamlessly into your development workflow without adding to that complexity.
 It should always be available when you need it and be intuitive to use to reduce your everyday toil.

-To accomplish this with Cody, we believe it should provide a familiar experience wherever you use it: in any number of IDEs or on the web.
-We’re rolling out a new Cody sidebar experience using WebViews for VS Code, available today for Free and Pro users (and coming soon for Enterprise users).
+To accomplish this with Cody, it should provide a familiar experience wherever you use it: in any number of IDEs or on the web.
+We’re rolling out a new Cody sidebar experience using WebViews for VS Code, and it is available today for Free and Pro users (and coming soon for Enterprise users).

 <Video
   source={{